SelfCareMap

 An At-Home Guide for Deeper, More Effective Recovery

-Recovery isn’t just about rest days or foam rolling—it’s also about how you breathe.
+Recovery isn’t just about rest days or foam rolling, it is also about how you breathe.
 While we often overlook it, the way we breathe directly influences our nervous system, muscle tension, and overall ability to heal.
+Breathing is the only autonomic function of the body that we can consciously control, making it a powerful tool for modifying our physiological state.
 The good news?
 You don’t need special equipment or a studio to harness the power of breathwork.
-With just a few mindful minutes each day, you can use your breath to release tight muscles, calm your nervous system, and enhance your recovery—right from the comfort of your home.
+With just a few mindful minutes each day, you can use your breath to release tight muscles, calm your nervous system, and enhance your recovery, right from the comfort of your home.

 Here’s how to integrate simple, effective breathwork techniques into your recovery routine.